eddiecmurray/blog/_posts/2021-03-03-great_podcasting_projects_for_your_classroom.md

 tags: podcasts project_based_learning
 ---

 Podcasts are an engaging way to expose students to topics, non-fiction, and current events.
-State standards often focus on imporving student listening skills and podcasts are an effective way to meet these standards.
+State standards often focus on improving student listening skills and podcasts are an effective way to meet these standards.
 If you are looking for podcasts to use in your classroom you should check out the education focused podcast website [Listenwise](https://www.eddiecmurray.com/blog/2018/12/14/listenwise_curates_educational_podcasts_for_teachers/), [NPR's Hidden Brain Podcast](https://www.eddiecmurray.com/blog/2019/06/17/Podcast_Lesson_Plans_from_NPRs_Hidden_Brain_Podcast/), and [Radiolab for Kids](https://www.eddiecmurray.com/blog/2020/10/06/radiolab_has_a_new_podcast_called_radiolab_for_kids/).
 Once students become familiar with different types of podcasts they can begin to create their own.
 Here are some podcasting project ideas you can use in the classroom.

 <!--more-->